Tuskaloosa: Province of Tuskaloosa

 Tuskaloosa's province consisted of a series of villages, located mostly along the Coosa and Alabama rivers.
-Each village had its own chief, who was a vassal to Tuskaloosa, the paramount chief.
+Each village had its own leader, who was a vassal to Tuskaloosa.
 After traveling through the Province Coosa, the de Soto expedition came to the village of Talisi on September 18, 1540; the modern town of Childersburg, Alabama developed near here.
 The chief of Talisi and his vassals had fled the town before them, but de Soto sent messages to the chief, who returned on September 25.

+Map of Coosa at time of arrival of De Soto.

-Once the Chief of Talisi had shown his obedience by supplying the Spaniards with requested deerskins, food, bearers, and women, de Soto released the paramount chief of Coosa, whom they had held hostage while traveling through his territory.
+Once the Chief of Talisi had shown his obedience by supplying the Spaniards with requested deerskins, food, bearers, and women, de Soto released the leader of Coosa, whom they had held hostage while traveling through his territory.
 The Coosa chief was angry that he had been taken so far from his home village and that de Soto still held his sister.
 She was likely the mother of his successor as chief, as the tribe had a matrilineal kinship system.
 De Soto evidently thought Talisi was subject to Coosa, although the village was closer to Tuskaloosa.
 As such the chief may have had dual allegiances to both chiefdoms and balanced between them.

 Tuskaloosa sent an envoy led by his son and several head men to meet the Spanish in Talisi.
 The envoy intended to assess Spanish expedition in order to prepare a trap for them.
 The Spanish rested at Talisi for several weeks, then departed on October 5.
 During the next several days, they reached about one village of the Tuskaloosa province per day.
 These included Casiste, situated on a stream; and Caxa, another village on a stream, possibly Hatchett Creek, the boundary between the Coosa and the Tuskaloosa.
 The next day they camped on the Coosa River, across from the village of Humati, near the mouth of Shoal Creek.
 On October 8 they came to a newly built settlement named Uxapita, possibly near modern Wetumpka, Alabama.
 On October 9, de Soto crossed the Tallapoosa River, and by the end of the day, his party was within a few miles of Tuskalusa's village, Atahachi.